Quick overview of what we’ll cover in this blog post:

 The Story TODAY

 When Mayo Clinic’s Nathan LeBrassuer spoke with The TODAY Show, reporter Jacob Soboroff may not have realized that he wasn’t interviewing an ordinary scientist.
-In fact, LeBrasseur is one of the leading geroscientists in the field, and among one of the most important longevity researchers today.

-The focus of LeBrasseurs’s research has been observing the role of zombie cells in aging.
-He and his team of zombie cell hunters have been targeting and treating these cells in mice.
+LeBrasseur is one of the leading geroscientists in the field, and one of the most important longevity researchers today.
+LeBrasseurs’s research has been observing the role of zombie cells in aging.
+He and his team of zombie cell hunters have targeted and treated these cells in mice tests.
 The results, he notes, could change the way we treat age-related diseases.

 To Lebrasseur, the results were not just a clear success, but also a clear indication of the future of longevity treatments.
 With senolytics, we may be able to redefine what it means to grow old by delaying the onset of disease so we can live our healthiest and fullest to the very end.